EightL/ipk25-chat-client/README.md

 ### C. Testing with tcpdump

-Testing this to ensure on‑the‑wire packets match the protocol framing and content.
+Testing this to ensure on-the-wire packets match the protocol framing and content.

-#### C.1 TCP Capture
+### C.1 TCP Capture
 **Precondition:**
 On one terminal:
 ```bash